-These beautiful marbled fall leaf sugar cookie cutouts resemble the changing fall leaves – no icing required!
+These beautiful marbled fall leaf sugar cookieS resemble the changing fall leaves – no icing required!

 I’ve recently come across some super cute ideas using colored dough for pasta, breads and cookies and have been wanting to try for myself.
 The truth is, I’m always looking for the easiest way to frost (or not frost, if I’m being honest) cookies and this seemed like a pretty and no-hassle solution!
 You’re going to LOVE this easy fall leaf sugar cookie recipe.

-What better way to experiment with colored dough than by showing off the colors of the season?
-My girls and I decided last weekend to break out our leaf cookie cutters and gel food coloring to use with our favorite (aka easiest) vanilla almond sugar cookie recipe – only we chose to add a hint of maple flavoring instead of almond – it just seemed right for our fall theme!
+For the cookies, we used my easy vanilla almond sugar cookie recipe – only we chose to add a hint of maple flavoring instead of almond – it just seemed right for our fall theme!

 We had originally intended to add a clear donut glaze, but in the end we didn’t need it.
 If you want to go for a more “professional Look”, rather than homemade, you could add a glaze to give it that special effect!